Darryn330/Darryn_BSE_Portfolio/index.md

       }

       if (speed >= 255) {                                      //sets max speed to 255
         speed = 255;
       }
       if (speed <= 0) {                                        //sets minimum speed to 0
         speed = 0;
       }
       delay(500);
       stopMove();
     }

     IrReceiver.resume();                                      // Enable receiving of the next value }

   int left = digitalRead(leftIR);                             // 0: Obstructed   1: Empty
   int right = digitalRead(rightIR);                           //the numbers above mean that if 0 is printed, there is an obstacle, otherwise, 1 is printed

-  int speed = 150; //sets speed variable to 150
+  int speed = 150;

   if (!left && right) {                                      //if left is low, and if the right is empty, it would move to the right
     backLeft(speed);
   } else if (left && !right) {                              //if left is empty and right isn't, move to left
     backRight(speed);
   } else if (!left && !right) {                             //if both are empty, move backward
     moveBackward(speed);
     delay(1000);
   }

-  float distance = readSensorData(); //reads the distance and returns it, stores it in a variable called distance Serial.print (distance);
+  float distance = readSensorData();                        //reads the distance and returns it, stores it in a variable called distance
+  Serial.print (distance);
   delay(2000);
                                                             // if (distance > 25) { //if the distance is greater than 25 cm then move forward with a speed of 200
                                                             //   moveForward(200);
                                                             // }
   if (distance < 10 && distance > 2) {                      //otherwise, if the distance is less than 10 and greater than 2: move backwards at a speed of 200
     moveBackward(200);
   } else {
     stopMove();